henningte/ir/README.md

-A simple workflow would be, for example, to baseline correct the spectra, then bin them to bins with a width of 10 wavenumber units, then normalise them so that the maximum intensity value is 1 and the minimum intensity value is 0 and then plot the baseline corrected spectra for each sample and sample type:
+A simple workflow would be, for example, to baseline correct the spectra, then bin them to bins with a width of 10 wavenumber units, then normalize them so that the maximum intensity value is 1 and the minimum intensity value is 0 and then plot the baseline corrected spectra for each sample and sample type: